lx913/SoleFlip/README.md

 python train_clean_model.py -dataset CIFAR10 -backbone resnet -device 0 -batch_size 512 -epochs 200 -lr 0.1 -weight_decay 1e-3 -model_num 1 -optimizer SGD
 ```

-A trained ResNet on CIFAR-10 is also provided.
-Place it under `saved_model/resnet_CIFAR10/`.

 ## Backdoor Injection

 Example: Find exploitable weights and generate triggers for backdoor injection on CIFAR10/ResNet with a mini batch of the dataset